darrenjw/fp-ssc-course/Scala/docs/ScalaCC.md

 vi.reduce(_+_)
 vi.sum
 ```
-Note that `map` is a higher-order function, since it accepts a function as an argument.
+Note that `map` is a higher-order function (HoF), since it accepts a function as an argument.

 ## Writing functions